Skip to main content

 With previously untreated Stage 3 or 4 Hodgkin lymphoma, first steps matter

-Use the information below to familiarize yourself with important treatment considerations that can help you feel confident about the discussion, and your treatment choice.
+Use the information below to familiarize yourself with important treatment considerations that can help you feel confident about the discussion and your treatment choice.

-Here’s some things to consider:
+Here are some things to consider:

-• How treatments work to kill cancer cells.
+• How treatments work to kill cancer cells

-• How well they may stop or slow the progress of your cancer.
+• How well they may stop or slow the progress of your cancer

-• How well they may improve overall survival.
+• How well they may improve overall survival

-• How well results may be maintained long-term.
+• How well results may be maintained long-term

-• How side effects compare among treatments, and how they may be managed.
+• How side effects compare among treatments, and how they may be managed

-• Dosing and how treatments are given.
+• Dosing and how treatments are given

-• The type of patient support available during treatment.
+• The type of patient support available during treatment

 Our Treatment Decision Guide can help